mikeroyal/Windows-11-Guide/README.md

 ## Game Emulators
 [Back to the Top](https://github.com/mikeroyal/Windows-11-Guide/blob/main/README.md#table-of-contents)

+[EmulationStation Desktop Edition (ES-DE)](https://www.es-de.org/) is a frontend application for browsing and launching games from your multi-platform game collection.
+It's  available for Unix/Linux, macOS(M1 & Intel) and Windows.

 [RetroPie](https://retropie.org.uk/) is a frontend for emulators that allows you to turn your Raspberry Pi, ODroid C1/C2, or PC into a retro-gaming machine.
 It builds upon Raspbian, [EmulationStation](https://github.com/Aloshi/EmulationStation), RetroArch and many other projects to enable you to play your favourite Arcade, home-console, and classic PC games with the minimum set-up.